 Additional Tallinn Coffee Shops

-Tallinn has a number of quality of good coffee shops – with more popping up all the time.
-Here are some more coffee shops to check out.
+Tallinn has a number of quality of good coffee shops – with more opening all the time.
+Here are some more Tallinn coffee shops to check out.

 Whether you want to sip on local liqueur Vana Tallinn or another libation, there are many Tallinn bars where you can whet your whistle.
 Plus, compared to nearby Helsinki, the Estonian beer prices are favorable.
 Here are our favorites.

 We stopped by Must Puudel on our first night in Tallinn for a light bite and beer.
 Though the food wasn’t memorable, we have fond memories of drinking our first (but not last) Põhjala beer at this popular cafe.
 In addition to its food and drink menu, Must Puudel has a cool vibe with a retro Soviet kitsch design.